Never Split Infinitives: Split Happens

 The Myth That Wouldn’t Die

 Some writing myths just won’t go away.
-They linger like an old superstition passed down from generation to generation.
+They linger like an old superstition passed down from one generation to the next.
 One of the most persistent?
 The so-called rule that you should never split an infinitive.
 As in, never insert a word between the word to and the verb it accompanies.

 To boldly go?